 Height to belt and distance from the belt are requirements for all divisions, but there are exceptions for Law Enforcement, Military, and disabled competitors.
-Rules 5.2.8 and 5.2.9 in the 2020 Competition Rules cover these exceptions, and placement variances can be very broad, including having holsters and magazine holders installed on a wheelchair or walker.
+Rules 5.2.8 and 5.2.9 in the USPSA Competition Rules cover these exceptions, and placement variances can be very broad, including having holsters and magazine holders installed on a wheelchair or walker.
 In all cases, the Range Master has the final say on what is acceptable.

-What if your gun or magazines are too far away from your belt, or the gun is too low?
-What are the penalties for violating this provision in the rules?
-The rulebook states, in 126.96.36.199 that if your equipment is measured and fails the prescribed distances or height, that it shall be adjusted.
-Range Officials should be observant and ensure that all competitors on their stage are compliant before they attempt the stage.
-What happens if someone shoots a stage with equipment that is out of compliance?
-Again, 188.8.131.52 spells out the penalty for that, which is a stage zero, but that penalty is not retroactive to any stages shot previous to the stage in question.
+What happens if someone shoots a stage with equipment that is too far away from the belt, or too low?
+Again, 184.108.40.206 spells out the penalty for that, which is a stage zero, but that penalty is not retroactive to any stages shot previous to the stage in question.
 This rule was instituted a couple of years ago, and spells out a stage zero instead of a move to Open division because Open and PCC would end up shooting for no score–not an equitable penalty.
 Once again, the Range Master has the final say and may allow variations due to differences in competitor shape and size, a.k.a. anatomical considerations.

 If you have questions about this post, please ask via the blog Contact Form or send an email to firstname.lastname@example.org.